Women and girls

-The Office of the Global Ambassador for Women and Girls was established by Prime Minister Julia Gillard, then Foreign Minister Kevin Rudd and then Minister for the Status of Women Kate Ellis in September 2011.
+The Office of the Global Ambassador for Women and Girls was established by former Prime Minister Julia Gillard, former Foreign Minister Kevin Rudd and former Minister for the Status of Women Kate Ellis in September 2011.
 The creation of the Global Ambassador position reflects the Australian Government’s active commitment in the international arena – and with a special focus on the Asia-Pacific region – to promote gender equality and to give women a stronger voice in the world.

 Office of the Global Ambassador for Women and Girls

-In cooperation with the Australian Agency for International Development (AusAID) and the Australian Government Office for Women, the Global Ambassador for Women and Girls engages in international advocacy in support of Australian Government policies and programs to:
+In cooperation with the Australian Government Office for Women, the Global Ambassador for Women and Girls engages in international advocacy in support of Australian Government policies and programs to: